 Using a band to help with pull-ups can get you closer to reaching your goals.
 But not all pull-up bands are created equally, and some are more durable than others.

-To help you decide which pull-up bands are right for you, I’ve compiled a list of the best assisted pull-up bands:
+To help you decide which pull-up bands are right for your workout routine, I’ve compiled a list of the best assisted pull-up bands:

 - WODFitters Pull-Up Assistance Bands – Best Overall Assisted Pull-Up Bands

-- kingroad Resistance Band Pull-Up Assistance Bands – Best Budget Option
+- Sunpow Resistance Bands – Best Budget Option

 - Rogue Monster Bands – Best for Commercial Gyms